What is a Patch Cable? - Qiling

 What Is a Patch Cable?

-A patch cable significantly differs from other regular cables since it's more flexible and less bulky.
-You can obtain a path cable from different cable types, including UTP, STP, coaxial, or fiber cables.
-You can use a patch cable to establish short-distance connections between devices, enabling faster communication and data transmission.
+A patch cable is distinct from regular cables due to its flexibility and slim design.
+It can be made from various cable types, including UTP, STP, coaxial, or fiber cables.
+Patch cables are ideal for establishing short-distance connections between devices, facilitating faster communication and data transmission.

-The cable transmits signals using a shielded core wire.
-Surrounding the core wire is a wire mesh that enables ground loop connections and electrical grounding.
-The patch cable has connectors at both ends that allow you to plug in the power cord and successfully transmit signals.
+The cable transmits signals using a shielded core wire, with a wire mesh surrounding the core to enable ground loop connections and electrical grounding.
+It has connectors at both ends to plug in the power cord and successfully transmit signals.

 Types of Patch Cables and Their Uses